Marketing to Doctors, Part 1: Lead & Content Generation

 Just ask the pharmaceutical companies.

 This level of spending is being maintained in a climate where more than half of physician practices strictly regulate or prohibit pharmaceutical rep access.
-That percentage has increased from just 36.5% two years ago, thanks to growing pressure from both medical professionals themselves as well as an increasingly vocal public and political climate that is concerned about the adverse impacts of Big Pharma marketing to doctors.
+That percentage has continued to increase over the last few years, thanks to growing pressure from both medical professionals themselves as well as an increasingly vocal public and political climate that is concerned about the adverse impacts of Big Pharma marketing to doctors.

 Pharmaceutical companies aren’t dumb— after all, they probably collectively employ more PhDs than even the biggest university and more MBAs than Goldman Sachs.
 They know that they’re getting ROI from these notoriously good looking and charismatic foot soldiers or they wouldn’t keep employing them.